Organization Testing Control

 - Navigate to the Administration tab

-- Select the Organization Testing Control Link from the Organization Administration section of the left-hand navigation bar.
+- Select the Organization Testing Control Link from the Organization Administration section of the right-hand navigation bar.
 Check items to activate them, un-check them to remove them.

 - Standards - The set of accessibility standards an organization wishes to conform to.
 As an example a common set of accessibility standards would include items such as Section 508, WCAG 1.0 P1, WCAG 2.0 A, WCAG 2.0 AA requirements.